SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 ..
-FIXME: To avoid reference cycles when a property closure references self or a property of self, you should use the same workaround as in Obj-C – that is, to declare a @weak (or @unowned) local variable, and capture that instead.
+FIXME: To avoid reference cycles when a property closure references self or a property of self, you should use the same workaround as in Obj-C – that is, to declare a weak (or unowned) local variable, and capture that instead.
    There are proposals for a better solution in /swift/docs/weak.rst, but they are yet to be implemented.
    The Radar for their implementation is rdar://15046325.